 Relieved he doesn’t have to be the one doing this, and thankful now more than ever for Leo’s arrival, White doesn’t hesitate to obey.
 The mother is dragged out kicking and screaming.
 Leo tells everyone to get out and quickly completes the task.

 The previous night Leo had another peculiar dream in which he was relaxing on his outdoor lounge chair in sleepy Point Roberts.
-Instead of the amiable Archie, the one and only Jesus was taking it easy in the chair beside him, a cigarette hanging from his mouth, feeding Leo’s driving conceit about divine energy patterns and obligations.
-What was said was finally clear and Leo can remember it all.
+Instead of the amiable Archie, the one and only Jesus was taking it easy in the chair beside him, feeding Leo’s driving conceit about divine energy patterns and obligations.
+Thing is, it was no dream as the dude's eyes were wide open experiencing this.

 Three days later, Leo and Jack manage to find a couple of working and fully fueled school buses.
 They were chased around by the undead, having to hide due to the lack of weapons, but are none the worse for wear.
 Things are indeed working out.
 Time to head back up to Canada.